City of Portland Government 457(b) Plan

 Upon approval of your request for an unforeseeable emergency withdrawal, your contributions under the 457 Plan will be suspended for a period of 6 months following such withdrawal.

 When you believe that you have incurred an unforeseeable emergency under the Plan, you must complete an Unforeseen Emergency Application.
-Advantis participants can obtain a form on the HR Deferred Compensation website under Forms.
-Voya participants can obtain a form by calling the Customer Service line at (800) 584-6001.
-For further assistance, call Jeanine Keller, Deferred Compensation Administrator, at (503) 823-6140.
+You can obtain a form by calling the Customer Service line at (800) 584-6001.
+For further assistance, call Christina Pham, Deferred Compensation Administrator, at (503) 823-6140.
 Voya will review your completed package, including appropriate documentation, and make a determination as to whether your request meets the IRS and Plan guidelines.
 If your request is denied, you may appeal the decision to the City of Portland Deferred Compensation Committee.
 Your appeal must be in writing and received by the Deferred Compensation Administrator within 30 days of the date of denial.
 The committee shall issue a written decision within 90 days of receipt of the appeal by the Deferred Compensation Administrator.
 Any decision of the Committee is final.

 Requests for appeal should be sent to: